-With direct access to State Route 322 at I-75 Exit 62, the site will have minimal impact on traffic in the area but could quickly become the largest employer and tax-payer in Sweetwater, bringing an estimated 3,500 jobs and millions of dollars of additional tax revenue, once fully developed.
+With direct access to State Route 322 at I-75 Exit 62, the site will have minimal impact on traffic in the area but could quickly become the largest employer and tax-payer in Sweetwater, bringing hundreds of jobs and millions of dollars of additional tax revenue, once fully developed.

 Red Stag is evaluating other sites in the East Tennessee region but has selected the Sweetwater site pending a welcoming atmosphere and collaboration with the community.
 Red Stag must make a decision quickly to continue meeting the needs of its expanding client base and, while sites in nearby counties are shovel-ready and already zoned for industrial use, the Red Stag team believes that Sweetwater would be a great home for its flagship campus.
 “If the people of Sweetwater are supportive of this project, our goal as the developer will be to waste no time, break ground this spring, and deliver Building A to Red Stag as soon as possible,” said Jordan.